Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: The numerical schemes

 The preconditioned steepest descent method solves nonlinear system \eqref{residual} iteratively through a series of linear systems.
-The strictly positive, self-adjoint operator $\mL_{\textrm{PSD}}$ is the linearization of \eqref{residual} about the spatially constant state $u\equiv b_-$ after dropping the small $\eta_1$ and $\eta_2$ terms, \begin{linenomath}
+The strictly positive, self-adjoint operator $\mL_{\textrm{PSD}}$ is the linearization of \eqref{residual} about the spatially constant state $u\equiv b_-$ after dropping the small $\eta_1$ and $\eta_2$ terms,

-\end{linenomath} which is well-defined on mass-less functions, and preconditions the iterative scheme.
+which is well-defined on mass-less functions, and preconditions the iterative scheme.
 Here $\alpha_m=\Wq''(b_-)$ depends strongly on $\qtype$.
-The solution $u^{n+1}$ is thus defined as the limit of the sequence $\{u_s^{n+1}\}_{s=0}^{\infty}$, constructed through the ALS recurrence relation \begin{linenomath}
+The solution $u^{n+1}$ is thus defined as the limit of the sequence $\{u_s^{n+1}\}_{s=0}^{\infty}$, constructed through the ALS recurrence relation